abirismyname/actions-hackpod-template/README.md

 * Automated deployment
 * Detective and proactive guardrails

+## Find your team

+The activities should be done as part of a team.
+The facilitator should have formed a team for you, if not, feel free to form your own team.

+We will provide each team with an **Event engine Team Hash**, you will use it to gain access to AWS account as part of this hackpod.

 ## Join the Event Engine

 First you need an AWS account.
 For this purpose, we will use AWS provided Event Engine.
+This account will run for 72 hours before it will self-destruct.

+**IMPORTANT**: Do not use the account to store any personal / important data, remember your access are limited to 72 hours.

 * Go to: https://dashboard.eventengine.run/login
-* Use the **team-hash** provided by the mentor
+* Use the **Event Engine Team Hash** provided by the mentor
 * Login using your email address
 * Use the **AWS Console** link to login to the AWS
-* Use the provided environment variables for AWS credentials and copy-paste it to your CodeSpaces
+* Use the provided environment variables for AWS credentials and copy-paste it to your CodeSpaces / IDE

-Now you have your CodeSpaces linked with the temporary AWS account that you will use to deploy your application.
+Now you have your CodeSpaces / IDE linked with the temporary AWS account that you will use to deploy your application.

+## Fork the repo

+Nominate someone on your team as the maintainer to fork this repository: https://github.com/abirismyname/reusable-example.
+The maintainer can add the remaing team access to the forked repository for collaborations.

 ## Bootstrap

+**IMPORTANT**: Only one person on the team need to perform the bootstrap.

 **Prerequisites**: